abidibo/geodrawer/README.md

     <div id="map-canvas"></div>

-Instantiate the geodrawer.Map class passing some options, then call its render method, all inside a callback passed to geodrawer.ready(), in order to be sure the library is fully loaded:
+Instantiate the geodrawer.Map class passing some options, then call its render method.
+Do all this inside a callback function passed to `geodrawer.ready()`, in order to be sure the library is fully loaded:

     <script>
       var cb = function () {